 For more information …

-As you continue to navigate health care reform, you can rely on Aflac to provide helpful information at: aflac.com/insights.
+As you continue to navigate health care reform, you can rely on Aflac to provide helpful information and resources at: aflac.com/healthcare_reform.
 To learn more about health care reform and coverage available in your state, visit healthcare.gov, http://cciio.cms.gov and irs.gov.

-7 2013 Aflac WorkForces Report, a study conducted by Research Now on behalf of Aflac, accessed June 18, 2014 – www.AflacWorkForcesReport.com.
+4 2014 Aflac WorkForces Report, conducted in January 2014 by Research Now on behalf of Aflac, accessed June 18, 2014 – www.AflacWorkForcesReport.com.